20 Different Types of Wasps in Oregon

 The Giant Ichneumon Wasp is not known to be aggressive and will not sting unless provoked.

-The Great Golden Digger Wasp is one of the different types of wasps in Oregon that will be discussed in this list.
+The Great Golden Digger Wasp is one of the different types of wasps in Oregon, and it will be discussed in this list.

-This type of wasp is a solitary species and is easily identifiable by its golden-yellowish color and its bright blue wings.
+This type of wasp is a solitary species easily identifiable by its golden-yellowish color and bright blue wings.

 The Great Golden Digger Wasp is also known for their impressive digging skills as they build its nests in the ground.